Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Experiments

-\textbf{Feature Extraction:} For our experiments, we use ResNet-50~\cite{he2016deep} and AlexNet~\cite{krizhevsky2012imagenet} as the base (per camera image) CNN feature extractor models.
-Note that this choice is nominal and any off-the-shelf model can be used as the baseline feature extractor.
+For our experiments, we use ResNet-50~\cite{he2016deep} and AlexNet~\cite{krizhevsky2012imagenet} as the base (per camera image) CNN feature extractor models.
+Note that these choices are nominal and any off-the-shelf model can be used as the baseline feature extractor.

 For the ResNet-50 baseline, we use the network pre-trained on ImageNet~\cite{deng2009imagenet} for fine-tuning on reID datasets.
 An additional fully-connected (FC) layer is used at the end of Pool-5 layer of ResNet-50 to reduce the feature dimension to $512$.
 For the AlexNet baseline, we remove Local Response Normalization and employ batch-normalization at every layer before the non-linearity.
-As in ResNet-50 set-up, the output embedding dimension is set to $512$.
+Similar to the ResNet-50 set-up, the output embedding dimension is set to $512$.
 During the baseline network training, dropout with rate $0.5$ is employed for the fully-connected layers.
 We use Adam optimizer with an initial learning rate of $0.0001$. $\beta_1$ and $\beta_2$ parameters in the optimizer are set to $0.9$ and $0.999$ in all experiments.
 As done in~\cite{HermansBeyer2017Arxiv}, the learning rate is decreased as the training progresses according to the following schedule:

 Here, $\epsilon_0$, $t_0$ and $t_1$ are set to $0.0001$, $15000$ and $25000$ respectively.

 The input dimensions for ResNet-50 and AlexNet are fixed to $256 \times 128$ and $227 \times 227$ respectively and the input images are accordingly resized.
 To maintain the aspect ratio of input in ResNet-50, the pooling layer is modified to enable an input of dimension $256 \times 128$.
 Following~\cite{krizhevsky2012imagenet}, we augment our training set with $5$ random crops and their mirrored images.
 The size of crop is set to $89$\% of the original image size.